pohti/trioptima-messaging-svc/README.md

 make up # to build and run the service as docker container

 make install # to install dependencies in the .venv folder

-make python # to run python program locally

-make test # to run the unit tests

 make clean # to clean up venv, db files and coverage files to start fresh
 ```